Puma (ETR:PUM) Given a €102.00 Price Target by Credit Suisse Group Analysts

-Credit Suisse Group set a €102.00 ($120.00) price objective on Puma (ETR:PUM) in a research note issued to investors on Monday, Borsen Zeitung reports.
+Puma (ETR:PUM) received a €102.00 ($120.00) price target from equities research analysts at Credit Suisse Group in a research note issued on Monday, Borsen Zeitung reports.
+Credit Suisse Group’s price target points to a potential downside of 1.45% from the stock’s previous close.

 PUMA SE, together with its subsidiaries, designs, develops, sells, and markets footwear, apparel, and accessories in Europe, the Middle East, Africa, the Americas and, the Asia Pacific.
 The company offers performance and sport-inspired lifestyle products in categories, such as football, cricket, handball, rugby, volleyball, running, training and fitness, golf, and motorsports.